mnemocron/headsup/README.md

 # Head's Up!
 Mobile website for the popular "Head's Up!" game using barebone javascript for custom word decks and self-hosting.

+---
+✨ 🌈 I hate node.js - is barebone JS so hard? 🌈 ✨
+---

 ### Screenshots

-- Press Start to begin the game
+- press Start to begin the game
 - use the red button to skip a name (or tilt your phone down)
 - use the green button to count a point (or tilt your phone up)